Binge eating: Warning signs

-Typical warning signs of binge eating disorder include the disappearance of large amount of foods in relatively short periods of time.
+Typical warning signs of binge eating disorder include the disappearance of a large quantity of food in a relatively short period of time.
 A person who may be experiencing binge eating disorder may appear to be uncomfortable when eating around others or in public.
 A person may develop new and extreme eating patterns that they have never done before.
 These might include diets that cut out certain food groups completely such as a no dairy or no carb diet.
+Binge eating can begin after a first attempt at dieting.
 They might also steal or hoard food in unusual places.
 A person may be experiencing fluctuations in their weight.
-In addition they may have feelings of disgust, depression, or guilt about over eating.
+In addition, they may have feelings of disgust, depression, or guilt about overeating.
 Another possible warning sign of binge eating is that a person may be obsessed with their body image or weight.

 Furthermore, patients who binge eat may also engage in other self-destructing behaviours like suicide attempts, drug use, shop-lifting, and drinking too much alcohol.
+The onset of binge eating without dieting is linked to a higher risk of mental health issues and a younger age of onset.
+BED patients can experience comorbid psychiatric instability.

 Causes

 There are no direct causes of binge eating; however, long-term dieting, psychological issues and an obsession with body image have been linked to binge eating.
 There are multiple factors that increase a person's risk of developing binge eating disorder.
-Family history can play a role if that person had a family member who was affected by binge eating.
+Family history could play a role if that person had a family member who was affected by binge eating.
 Said person may not have a supportive or friendly home environment, and they have a hard time expressing their problems with BED.
 Having a history of going on extreme diets may cause an urge to binge eat.
 Psychological issues such as feeling negatively about oneself or the way they look may trigger a binge.

 Weight stigma has also been found to predict binge eating, highlighting the importance of weight inclusive approaches to binge eating disorder that do not exercerbate this potential cause.